joniles/mpxj/readme.md

 * [JWAT](http://jwat.org/).
 * [JSOUP](http://jsoup.org/).

-This product has been built with the assistance of:
+This library has been built with the assistance of:

 * [JProfiler](https://www.ej-technologies.com/products/jprofiler/overview.html) Java Profiler